strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

 This enables users to access the REST API with TLS if required.
 The `KafkaConnector`, `KafkaConnect` and `KafkaMirrorMaker2` operators will use the TLS encrypted listener when it is enabled, even if an unencrypted listener is present.

-The `restListeners` field is designed for potential future extension, and is a list of items that contains a `protocol` field and fields for providing certificates if required `certChainAndKey`, `strimziTruststoreCert`
+The `restListeners` field is designed for potential future extension, and is a list of items that contains a `protocol` field and fields for providing certificates if required `certChainAndKey`, `trustedCertificates`

 For this proposal, the `protocol` field only supports two values: `http` and `https`.
-If the `restListeners` list is empty the `KafkaConnect` and `KafkaMirrorMaker2` runtimes will be created with a single unencrypted listener on 8083 to match the existing behaviour.
+If the `restListeners` list is empty, or not specified at all, the `KafkaConnect` and `KafkaMirrorMaker2` runtimes will be created with a single unencrypted listener on 8083 to match the existing behaviour.

 The `certChainAndKey` field will be required if the `https` protocol is selected.
-The `strimziTruststoreCert` will be required if the `https` protocol is selected and the provided certificate is not signed by a well-known CA.
+The `trustedCertificates` will be required if the `https` protocol is selected and the provided certificate is not signed by a well-known CA.

 For example, the following CR will enable the HTTP listener on port 8083 and the HTTPS listener on port 8443: